emre-isik/DEWPython/README.md

 Automatic input function updated (2022/10/30).
 Now you can use it in the form as shown in `examples/auto-input-example.ipynb`.
 Beware: this is a beta release.
 You can use it only by cloning this repository into your local disk, then importing DEWPython according to the location of the cloned repository.

+V 2.0.2

+SUPCRT96 integration fixed (2023/03/06).
+One SUPCRT calculator and one plotter notebook added. `examples/supcrt*.ipynb`.
+Beware: this is a beta release.
+You can use it only by cloning this repository into your local disk, then importing DEWPython according to the location of the cloned repository.

 ## Getting Started

 This section provide a basic example on the running of DEW.
 Because the input fields are interactive, it relies on user input in order to function (which cannot be demonstrated here).
 [Full documentation](https://chandr3w.github.io/DEW_amchan/) for the class is available externally.